Geoff Blum: Houston Astros

 On November 20, 2007, Blum signed a $1.1 million, one-year contract with the Houston Astros.
 The deal also included a club option for 2009.

 Blum returned to the Astros in 2009 and played mostly 3B for Houston.
 He hit 10 home runs that season, drove in 49 runs and was known for playing excellent defense at all the infield positions.

 On October 30, 2009, Blum re-signed with the Astros.
 The contract was worth $1.5 million for the 2010 season and included a mutual option for 2011, which would be worth $1.65 million that was declined, making him a free agent.

 Blum suffered a season-ending injury to his elbow in July 2010 while putting on his shirt after a game.
 He had this to say: "There are probably 90 percent of us in the big leagues that have loose bodies floating around.
 It just so happens that after the game, it tightened up on me.
 The shirt had nothing to do with the damn injury."
+Following the season, Blum was recognized with the Darryl Kile Good Guy Award.